Frequently Asked Questions

 Admission offers will normally be made between February and June (for September entry), June and October (for January entry), and November and February (for May entry).

-The results of applications to the Hong Kong PhD Fellowship Scheme will be announced around April/May on the Research Grants Committee (RGC) website.
+The results of applications to the Hong Kong PhD Fellowship Scheme will be announced around April/May on the Research Grants Committee (RGC)'s website.
 Successful candidates will be notified by the RGC via email.

-You should indicate your acceptance and pay a registration fee of HK$5,000 before the payment deadline specified in the online Notice of Offer via eAdmission.
+You should indicate your acceptance and pay a registration fee of HK$5,000 (for 2025/26 admission) before the payment deadline specified in the online Notice of Offer via RPgAdmission.
 This registration fee is non-refundable and non-transferrable.
 It will be credited to your tuition fee, which will be payable upon your admission to the University.
 For scholarship recipients who are not required to pay a tuition fee, the registration fee will be refunded after commencement of study at PolyU.

 Requests to waive or defer payment of the registration fee will not be considered.
 The failure to pay the registration fee by the stipulated deadline will result in the lapse of your admission offer.

-You should submit your completed student visa application form with all of the required supporting documents to the Academic Registry of PolyU within 10 working days of the issuance date of the offer or conditional offer of admission.
-The guidelines for applying for a student visa can be downloaded from the online Notice of Offer.
+As it may take at least 6 weeks (even a longer time during the summer peak season) for the Immigration Department of the Hong Kong Special Administrative Region to process your student visa applciation, you should submit your completed student visa application form with all the required supporting documents to the Academic Registry of PolyU by express post within 10 working days of the issuance date of the offer or conditional offer of admission.
+The guidelines for applying for a student visa can be downloaded from the Notice of Offer.

 The Hong Kong Immigration Department requires all non-local students to provide proof of their ability to pay tuition fees and living expenses upon submission of their student visa applications.
 This proof can take the form of personal or family bank letters/bank statements.

-If you are awarded a scholarship/fellowship by PolyU upon admission, you will need to indicate the monthly amount under Section 7, “Financial Situation of Applicant”, of the student visa application form and provide a copy of the Letter of Fellowship/Scholarship and Fees issued by the Graduate School of PolyU as financial proof when applying for a student visa.
-This letter is attached to your Notice of Offer and can be viewed under the section "Fellowship/Scholarship and Fees".
+If you are awarded a fellowship/scholarship by PolyU upon admission, you will need to indicate the monthly amount under Section 7, “Financial Situation of Applicant”, of the student visa application form and provide a copy of the Notice of Offer as financial proof when applying for a student visa.

-You can check the latest status of your student visa application via eAdmission from time to time.
+You can check the latest status of your student visa application via RPgAdmission from time to time (Application Progress > Registration Preparation > Student Visa Application).

 Once your visa application is approved, you will receive an email notification on how to download your e-Visa from the Hong Kong Immigration Department’s website.
 However, if you are given a conditional offer, you will only receive the email notification after you have met the condition(s) of your admission offer.

-Do I need to submit originals of my academic certificates and full official transcripts?
-How should my academic certificates and full official transcripts be submitted?
+45. Do I need to submit originals of my academic certificates and full official transcripts?
+How should my academic certificates and full official transcripts to complete the qualification verification?

 If your score reports can be verified online, you should inform the relevant test/examination provider to release the right to PolyU to verify your results online.
 PolyU’s institutional code is CB8 for GMAT, 3404 for GRE and 0732 for TOEFL.